peteryu0131/polyfem-python/docs/config-guide-en.md

 ## Data Flow Process

-### Why So Many Dictionaries?
+### Why Are There So Many Dictionaries?

-There are several different dictionaries used at different stages in the API:
+In the API, there are several different dictionaries used at different stages:

-1. **`SimulationConfig.extras`** - User-inputted extra parameters
+1. **`SimulationConfig.extras`** - User-input extra parameters
 2. **Dictionary returned by `SimulationConfig.to_dict()`** - Configuration passed to backend
 3. **`settings` dictionary (passed to `solve_impl()`)** - Configuration actually used by backend